 - The application for disenrollment must be filed at the Admissions and Enrollment Office.
 You will find the application form in your TUMonline account.

 - You must enclose your Student Card with the application.

 - If disenrollment occurs by virtue of law or officially, students must immediately hand in their Student Card upon demand of the TUM.

-- In the case of disenrollment due to final failure of the exmination requirements of a degree program, you will receive a Notification of Final Failure, appended with information on legal remedies.
+- In the case of disenrollment due to irreversible failure of the exmination requirements of a degree program, you will receive a Notification of Irreversible Failure, appended with information on legal remedies.
 You will receive a separate notification of your disenrollment.